mlhartme/stool/main/documentation.md

 #### DESCRIPTION

 Displays status of all stages (or the stages specified by `-stage`) as a table.
 See the `status` command for a list of available fields.
-Default fields/properties are `name state maintainer url directory`.
+Default fields/properties are `name state last-modified-by url directory`.

 [//]: # (include stageOptions.md)